AryaaSk/operatingSystem/developmentreadme.md

 ```
 And replace [appName] with what your app component name

-## Data:
-* Data is passed in from the dataService applications variable, this is the data which the app takes to load/initialize (height and width will be loaded in the windowComponent), or if you are loading a file it contains the data of that file.
-* All of the data for the OS is stored in the dataService (other things are just for UI and apps), I stil haven't implemented the saveData and loadData functions which will enable persistant state.
-The storage variables are:
-    - defaultHeight and defaultWidth: Just the default screen parameters for a window, if you pass in a width or height property in the data then that will override this.
-    - applications: A list of all the applications installed on the OS.
-    - openWithDirectory: A dictionary of file extensions and the respective application to open them with.
-    - apps: A list of all the applications which are currently open, can have multiple instances of the same app.
-    - files: A dictionary with all the files/documents stored on device (not including folders).
-    - filePaths: A list of all the paths to every file/folder on the OS (to learn more read the File Paths section).
-* When using pre-installed keys such as height, width and resize in your App's Default Data, it will get handled automatically so you don't need to worry about those in your [appName].component.ts.
-Here is a list of the pre-installed keys:
-    - height: If your app requires a specific height then pass this in the default data.
-    - width: Same as height, pass in an integar and the OS will resize the app to load as this width.
-    - resize: You can pass in 1 of 4 values, "vertical" will only allow the height of the window to be resized, "horizontal" will only allow the width to be resized, or "none" which will not allow either to be resized.
-If you use the key then all resizing will be enabled by default

-(This may change in the future, may forgot to update this so this is what it is on 26/02/2022)

 ## File Paths:
 * The filePaths variable contains every file path to every folder/file in the system, in the format string[].
 * This is just used in the File Explorer to look through and open files.